zombieFox/nightTab/README.md

 ---

 ### Setting nightTab as your Firefox homepage
-Firefox does not allow the "homepage" to be replaces by an addon.
+Firefox does not allow addons to replace the "homepage".
 However there is a workaround:

 - Open a new Firefox window
 - Open Firefox `Preferences` and open a new tab (nightTab)